-Three steps are required for actual basement waterproofing: drying the basement generally involves pumping any standing water out and then drying up any wet spots that remain by using a powerful dehumidifier.
+As stated above, drying the basement generally involves pumping any standing water out and then drying up any wet spots that remain by using a powerful dehumidifier.

-The actual basement sealing is usually a process that involves more than one step by itself.
-It generally begins with plugging any cracks that can be seen from the inside of the foundation and basement walls.
-An adequate coat of waterproofing paint (NOT damp-proofing, but waterproofing) is the second part of the process.
+Basement sealing is usually a process that involves more than one step by itself.
+It generally begins with plugging any visible cracks from the inside of the foundation and basement walls.
+An adequate waterproofing paint (NOT damp-proofing, but waterproofing) is the second part of the process.